kubesphere/website/content/en/blogs/kubesphere-certificates.md

 ## Vote of Thanks

-KubeSphere Community Steering Committee would like to express gratitude to KubeSphere Member, KubeSphere Ambassador, KubeSphere Talented Speaker, and KubeSphere Contributor, and extend the sincerest greetings to all the members who have participated in the open-source contribution of the KubeSphere community.
+KubeSphere Community Steering Committee would like to express gratitude to KubeSphere Members, KubeSphere Ambassadors, KubeSphere Talented Speakers, and KubeSphere Contributors, and extend the sincerest greetings to all the members who participated in the open-source contribution to the KubeSphere community.
 Therefore, we prepare an exclusive gift for you.

 ![合影](https://pek3b.qingstor.com/kubesphere-community/images/20210211222956.png)

 ## KubeSphere Member

-KubeSphere Member is granted to members who have deeply participated in the open-source contribution of the KubeSphere community.
-Those members have independently completed one or more feature development, document writing and testing, also helped actively recommend KubeSphere in various communities and promote open source technology.
+KubeSphere Members are granted to members who have deeply participated in the open-source contribution to the KubeSphere community.
+These members have independently developed or tested one or more features, written or translated documents, or helped to promote KubeSphere and open-source technologies in various communities.
 Now we have invited all of them to join KubeSphere GitHub.

 | Name | Certificate |
 | ---- | ---- |